Pay the Two Dollars: Legacy

 The original sketch has been seen to capture the capacity of the law to punish ordinary people arbitrarily while giving them the illusory impression that they can reason with it, and thus has repeatedly been compared to the work of Franz Kafka on that theme.

-Its catchphrase has entered the legal lexicon as a way to sum up the frustrating position of a defendant who is better off accepting an unwarranted penalty than contesting it.
+The catchphrase has entered the legal lexicon as a way to sum up the frustrating position of a defendant who is better off accepting an unwarranted penalty than contesting it.
 In this sense it was used by United States Supreme Court Justice Arthur Goldberg in his dissent to Marder v.
 Massachusetts, calling it "generally sound advice" but not necessarily "constitutionally permissible."
 The phrase was used as the title of a 1957 book of practical advice on navigating the legal system by Alexander Rose.
 With its original vaudeville context in mind, Judge Benjamin Mehlman once used the phrase in ordering the comedian Mel Brooks to pay the village of Ocean Beach, New York a fine for improperly leaving his garbage can at the curb.